 With each word, Valentin’s shoulders slouched lower, until he was slumped in his seat with a lackadaisical hunch.
 After pinching the bridge of his nose with implied intent to snap the bone, he sighed out whatever chagrin he had left.

 “Odette, I really did want to tell you.
 It was just such a bullshit predicament to be in.
-I didn’t want to put Bernard in a precarious situation with you, but I simultaneously didn’t want to fuck up our repoire.”
+I didn’t want to put Bernard in a precarious situation with you, but I simultaneously didn’t want to fuck up our rapport.”

 It was sincere.
 So much so that she felt shame rising up to fight with her feelings of deception.